Theresa Knorr: Arrests, convictions and aftermath

 William Knorr was sentenced to probation and ordered to undergo therapy for participating in his sister Suesan's murder.
 In exchange for his testimony, the prosecution dropped all charges against Robert Knorr Jr. save for one count of being an accessory-after-the-fact in relation to Sheila's murder.
 Robert Jr. pleaded guilty to the charge and was sentenced to three years in prison, which was served concurrently with his 16-year sentence in Nevada.
-In 2016, he was sentenced to 8 years in prison for possession of child pornography.After running away from her mother's home, Terry Knorr married twice and eventually moved to Sandy, Utah, where she lived with her second husband.
+In 2016, he was sentenced to 8 years in prison for possession of child pornography.
+After running away from her mother's home, Terry Knorr married twice and eventually moved to Sandy, Utah, where she lived with her second husband.
 She worked as a grocery store cashier in the same neighborhood where her mother had also lived and worked before her arrest.
 Theresa and Terry apparently did not know they lived in close proximity and had no contact.
 Terry Knorr died at 41 in 2011.

 Following Theresa Knorr's arrest, police decided to reopen the murder case of her older sister, Rosemary Norris, who was found strangled to death at the end of a dead-end road in Placer County in 1983 after she went grocery shopping in Sacramento.
 Police later determined that Knorr was not involved in Norris' death.
 Her murder remains unsolved.

 In popular culture

 The 2010 horror film The Afflicted (also titled Another American Crime) is loosely based on the Theresa Knorr case.
 The film follows the real-life events through a substantially-compressed timeline.
-Unlike the real case, the movie ends with the youngest daughter killing her mother and one of her brothers before committing suicide.
+Unlike the real case, the movie ends with the youngest daughter killing her mother and one of her brothers before dying by suicide.

 The murders were profiled on the A&E series Cold Case Files, featuring an exclusive interview with Terry Knorr Walker.
 The case was also profiled on the series Most Evil, Wicked Attraction, Evil Lives Here, and Deadly Women.

+Doctor Michael H. Stone, host of the show Most Evil, also analyzed Knorr's case in his 2009 book The Anatomy of Evil, using the same scale of evil to classify Knorr and her crimes.

 The second verse of folk-pop artist Nicole Dollanganger's "In The Land" heavily references the abuse of Knorr's daughters.